For many of us average people, stuffing our faces for a living is the dream job. For Joey Chestnut, it's reality.

 But make no mistake, Chestnut trains just like any other professional athlete does.
 It's a year-round grind that includes fasting and stretching his stomach with protein supplements, water and milk.

 "It's not something that there's books written about," Chestnut told CNBC about his training regiment.
 "There's not trainers.
 Everything's trial and error."

 His body has enabled him to hold 50 world records in the competitive eating department.
-That’s a whole lot of calories, so let’s point out some of the more notable records that have made his digestive system work hard throughout the years.
+That's a whole lot of calories of the eating contestant, so let's point out some of the more notable records that have made his digestive system work hard throughout the years.

 2006: Grilled cheese sandwich: 47 sandwiches in 10 minutes